 - Very high blood pressure.
 Severe high blood pressure can be associated with SCAD.

 - Illegal drug use.
-Using cocaine or other illegal drugs may increase your risk of SCAD.
+Using cocaine or other illegal drugs might increase the risk of SCAD.

 SCAD is a tear inside an artery that carries blood to the heart.
-When the inner layers of the artery separate from the outer layers, blood can pool in the area between the layers.
-The pressure of the pooling blood can make a short tear much longer.
-Blood trapped between the layers can form a blood clot (hematoma).
+When the inner layers of the artery separate from the outer layers, blood can pool in between the layers.
+The pressure of the pooling blood can make a short tear longer.
+Blood trapped between the layers can form a blood clot.

-SCAD may slow blood flow through the artery, which makes the heart muscle weaken.
-Or blood flow through the artery may be completely stopped, causing heart muscle to die (heart attack).
-A heart attack that occurs in SCAD is different from a heart attack caused by hardening of the arteries (atherosclerosis).
+SCAD can slow blood flow through the artery, which weakens the heart muscle.
+Or blood flow through the artery can stop, causing heart muscle to die (heart attack).
+A heart attack as a result of SCAD is different from a heart attack caused by hardening of the arteries (atherosclerosis).

-SCAD can happen more than once, despite successful treatment.
-It may recur soon after the initial episode or years later.
-People who have SCAD may also have a higher risk of other heart problems, such as heart failure due to the damage to the heart muscle from heart attacks.
+SCAD can happen more than once, despite successful treatment, either soon after the first episode or years later.
+People who have SCAD can also have a higher risk of other heart problems, such as heart failure due to the damage to the heart muscle from heart attacks.